aruizdealarcon/ipetikzmod/README.md

 **The code can be easily imported into LaTeX directly from the clipboard.**

 There is no need to handle files nor other elements, compared to ip2tikz.

-This plugin copies the clean TikZ code directly to the clipboard; and if you need to modify the code, you can do so; the code remains clean and intuitive.
+This plugin copies the clean TikZ code directly to the clipboard.

+If you need to modify the code, you can do so: the code remains clean and intuitive.

 **The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.**